IMSY-DKFZ/htc/README.md

 <!-- TODO: link to public dataset for all occurences of HeiPorSPECTRAL -->
 - Use our data loading and processing pipeline to easily access image and meta data for any work utilizing Tivita datasets.
 - This repository is tightly coupled to work with the soon-to-be public HeiPorSPECTRAL dataset.
 If you already downloaded the data, you only need to perform the setup steps and then you can directly use the `htc` framework to work on the data (cf. [our tutorials](#tutorials)).
 - Train your own networks and benefit from a pipeline offering e.g. efficient data loading, correct hierarchical aggregation of results and a set of helpful visualizations.
 - Apply deep learning models for different spatial granularities and modalities on your own semantically annotated dataset.
 - Use our pretrained models to initialize the weights for your own training.
 - Use our pretrained models to generate predictions for your own data.

-If you use the `htc` framework, please cite our paper [<q>Robust deep learning-based semantic organ segmentation in hyperspectral images</q>](https://doi.org/10.1016/j.media.2022.102488):
+If you use the `htc` framework, please cite our paper [“Robust deep learning-based semantic organ segmentation in hyperspectral images”](https://doi.org/10.1016/j.media.2022.102488):

 <details closed>
 <summary>Cite via BibTeX</summary>